agnesgab/Junior-Web-Developer/README.md

-#Digital Marketing landing page
+# Digital Marketing landing page

 ## Table of contents
 * General info
 * Technologies
 * Setup
-* Project Images

 ## General info
 This project is simple landing page, with possibility to visit different sections from navigation bar.